throughbit/BTCServices/README.md

 #TxParse.js

-Called via wallet-notify to parse details of a txid regarding incoming and outgoing transactions.
+Called via wallet-notify to parse details of a txid regarding ONLY incoming transactions.
-Returns txid, confirmations, type, address and amount.
+Returns txid, confirmations, address and amount.